-Cabinet Priorities: The expansion of the Council's programme of financial inclusion, through existing programmes including the Household Support Grant and Recovery and Renewal Funding.
+Cabinet Priorities: The expansion of the Council's programme of financial inclusion, through existing programmes and as part of the UK Shared Prosperity Fund Award.

 Desired Outcome(s)

 Increase understanding of health inequalities in Maidstone, in relation to housing and the impact on health inequality, particularly poor-quality housing.